Scale insects

 Appearance

 The size and appearance of scale insects can vary greatly depending on the species.
-Most species are between 0.8 and 6 mm in size, although some species can grow significantly larger.
+Most species are between 0.8 and 6 mm in size, although some species can grow considerably larger.

-Scale insects are characterized by extreme sexual dimorphism in the adult stage.
-Females are wingless and, in some species, are immovably sessile with their proboscis anchored to the plant by complete reduction of the limbs.
-They usually possess a hard dorsal shield, which serves as protection for the offspring after the females die.
-Females are often covered by a protective waxy layer that may appear shiny to woolly.
+Scale insects are characterised by extreme sexual dimorphism in the adult stage.
+The females are wingless and, in some species, are immovably anchored to the plant with their proboscis due to the complete reduction of their limbs.
+They usually have a hard dorsal shield, which serves as protection for the offspring after the females die.
+The females are often covered in a protective layer of wax, which can appear shiny or woolly.
 The considerably smaller males are usually winged.

 Biology